- Dazzling… Dazzling Cafe

 Tung Wan is more of a rocky beach and we skirt past it on from above.
 Then we got on a flatter stretch and finally got closer to the long stretch of beach.

 This whole stretch is a little confusing, but so long as you follow the ribbons, you’ll end up at the Tai Wan beach.
 It’s definitely one of the most beautiful beaches in Hong Kong, but not as easy to get to.
 Here are my top 5 beaches in Sai Kung for the summer.

 Once you reach the beach, there are several ways for you to get out.

-Back to starting point
+1. Back to starting point via Chek Keng

-In the middle of the beach there is a shabby looking shack at the back that’s a makeshift toilet, and beside it should be an orange ribbon marking a fast track up to MacLehose trail stage 3.
+In the middle of the beach there is a shabby-looking shack at the back that’s a makeshift toilet, and beside it should be an orange ribbon marking a fast track up to MacLehose trail stage 3.
 Just follow the ribbon and you’ll end up connecting to the Tai Long Village.

 It is possible to get a speed boat to come to the beach to pick you up back to Sai Kung Town Center.